zzhangjii/learning-library/oci-library/qloudable/Autonomous_Data_Warehouse/ADW.md

 ```

 ```
-GRANT UNLIMITED TABLESPACE TO ocitest;
+Grant UNLIMITED TABLESPACE TO ocitest;
 ```

 7. Verify the user was created